 In its updated guidance, the EEOC has reinforced the importance of confidentiality: “Employers must maintain all information about employee illness as a confidential medical record in compliance with the ADA.”
 In addition to the ADA, there are other federal and state legal protections afforded to employee privacy and confidentiality of medical information.
 We suggest that an employer notify co-workers or others that they may have been exposed at a particular place and time to an individual who has tested positive, or has been exposed and subject to quarantine, without specifically identifying the individual.

-This advisory was prepared by Chris Lindstrom, Laura Martin, Liam O’Connell, and David Rubin in Nutter’s Labor, Employment and Benefits practice group and Melissa Sampson McMorrow in the Tax Department.
+This advisory was prepared by Chris Lindstrom, Liam O’Connell, and David Rubin in Nutter’s Labor, Employment and Benefits practice group and Melissa Sampson McMorrow in the Tax Department.
 For more information, please contact these attorneys or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.